 Syncthing supports archiving the old version of a file when it is deleted or replaced with a newer version from the cluster.
 This is called “file versioning” and uses one of the available versioning strategies described below.
-File versioning is configured per folder and defaults to “no file versioning”, i.e. no old copies of files are kept.
+File versioning is configured per folder, on a per-device basis, and defaults to “no file versioning”, i.e. no old copies of files are kept.

 Trash Can File Versioning¶

 This versioning strategy emulates the common “trash can” approach.
 When a file

 is deleted or replaced due to a change on a remote device, it is a moved to

 .stversions folder.
 If a file with the same name was

 already in the trash can it is replaced.